 challenges to continued improvement of Brazil's child mortality rate are

-neonatal complications; more than 65 percent of deaths of children under age 5
+neonatal complications; more than 65 percent infant mortality

 are from birth complications, sepsis, meningitis and tetanus.
 According to

 UNICEF, pneumonia accounts for 6 percent of child mortalities, and diarrhea

 accounts for 3 percent.

 trains community volunteers to make home visits to help families improve